mtxslv/guira/README.md

 curl https://raw.githubusercontent.com/mtxslv/guira/master/get_tutorials.sh --output get_tutorials.sh
 ```

 in a terminal.
-Now you have the script responsible for copying the [./tutorials/](https://github.com/mtxslv/guira/tree/master/tutorials) folder available in your machine.
+Now you have the script responsible for copying the [./tutorials/](https://github.com/mtxslv/guira/tree/master/tutorials) to your machine.

 In order to mount the folder locally, allow the system to execute the script by running